While volunteering in a local hospital, I've noticed two scenarios:

 In April 2016, Joytingle and Esther's invention (Rabbit Ray) was highlighted in Singapore’s Parliament as an example of “innovation by design” by Deputy Prime Minister, Minister Heng Swee Keat.

-For Joytingle's far reaching efforts, Esther was awarded Forbes 30 under 30 in the category of "Healthcare and Technology' and placed on the cover.
+For Joytingle's far reaching efforts, Esther was awarded Forbes 30 under 30 in the category of "Healthcare and Technology' and placed on the cover (Forbes Asia, April 2018) as one of five featured honorees.